inesvidal/get-data-course-project/README.md

 View(tidy_data)```
 ##Process description###
 Data cleaning process:
-* Download the ZIP file
+* Check if the *filename* file exists in the working directory ** If the file does not exist: download the ZIP file from the URL provided in the assignment description.
 * Decompress in a directory *dataset*
 * Keep only data files (move README and INFO files to parent directory)
 * Load all data files in a list of tables, one element for each file